vigneshsweekaran/vigneshsweekaran.github.io/content/helm/tutorials/interview-questions.md

   helm install mysql devopspilot/mysql -f values.yaml -f values-dev.yaml
   ```

-* While installing the chart, you have specified both values.yaml and --set cli-flag for the helm install command, which will happen now ?
+* While installing the chart, you have specified both values.yaml and `--set` cli-flag for the helm install command, what will happen now ?

-  If both are passed, --set values are merged into passed values.yaml and then the values.yaml file is passed to helm install command.
+  If both are passed, `--set` values are merged into passed values.yaml and then the values.yaml file is passed to helm install command.

   ```
   helm install mysql devopspilot/mysql --set deploymentType=statefulset -f values.yaml